 - Have a card game night, complete with pretzels and ginger beer!

 - Make a time capsule.
-Fill a shoebox with various items, photos, and drawings chosen by each family member to commemorate the passing year.
+Fill a shoebox with various items, photos, and drawings chosen by each family member to remember the passing year.
+Opening it back up can be part of your celebrations next year!

 - Make your own New Year’s Eve party hats.
 Get the kids to decorate a sheet of blank paper or construction paper with markers, crayons, stickers, and/or glitter then roll it into a cone.
 Glue the edges together and trim the bottom.
 Tape some ribbon on each side to tie it on and voilà!

 - Older kids can join in on some video game fun.
-Mario Kart is a great family-friendly game.
+Mario Kart or Mario Party are great family-friendly games.

 - Write down your New Year’s resolutions and save them for next year.
 Younger children will need help with this but they can still think of things they’d like to do in the new year.